Putting People First

 Mother.
 Advocate.
 Leader.
 Fighting For a People-First Future.

-Born into a blue-collar family, Jakeya Johnson is a mom, union steward, proud HBCU grad, reproductive justice advocate, and nonprofit leader.
-After losing her mother at 12, she was raised by a devoted father and a village of loved ones who taught her the power of community.
-She worked her way up from retail jobs to leadership roles, enrolled in college while working full-time, and rebuilt her life from the ground up after becoming a parent and facing economic hardship in a system that punishes working mothers.
-Along the way, Jakeya learned how to survive (and challenge!) systems that weren’t built for people like her.
+After losing her mother at 12, she was raised by a devoted father and a village of loved ones who taught her the power of community and collective care.
+Jakeya worked her way up from retail jobs into leadership roles, enrolled in college while working full-time, and rebuilt her life from the ground up after becoming a parent and facing economic hardship in a system that too often punishes working mothers.

 Support Our People-Powered Campaign!